-- Students are able to (1) acquire knowledge related to coaching psychology and positive psychology theory, history, scope and practice in Australia; (2) develop training, practice and research skills related to coaching psychology; (3) understand the psychological principles and mental skills that enhance performance; (4) acquire skills and abilities in methodologies to conduct independent research in coaching psychology; (5) demonstrate the skill in using frameworks for 1:1 coaching; and (6) design and implement mental skills training programs.
+- Students are able to (1) acquire knowledge related to coaching psychology and positive psychology theory, history, scope and practice in Australia; (2) develop training, practice and research skills related to coaching psychology; (3) understand the psychological principles and mental skills that enhance performance; (4) acquire skills and abilities in methodologies to conduct independent research in coaching psychology; and (5) demonstrate the skill in using frameworks for 1:1 coaching.

-- Typically this unit is assessed in the following ways: (1) a group workshop; (2) coaching practicum and assignment; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) a group workshop; (2) coaching practicum and assignment; and (3) a final examination.
 Further information is available in the unit outline.